 Aquas Frescas De Frutas

-- 2 tablespoons sugar Or maple syrup.
+- 2 tablespoons sugar (affiliate link), Or maple syrup.
 Adjust depending on the sweetness of the fruit.

 How to Make Aquas de Frutas